focustree/starknet.dart/README.md

-⚠️⚠️⚠️ This package is a work in progress.
-Do not use in production. ⚠️⚠️⚠️

 # starknet.dart

-Dart SDK for StarkNet ✨

-The goal of this dart package is to be able to call any JSON-RPC endpoint exposed by the StarkNet nodes (see the [specs](https://github.com/starkware-libs/starknet-specs)) in a type-safe way from any dart application.
+The goal of this SDK is to be able to interact with StarkNet smart contracts in a type-safe way.

+You can also call the JSON-RPC endpoint exposed by the StarkNet full nodes (see the [specs](https://github.com/starkware-libs/starknet-specs)).

 📚 [docs](https://pub.dev/packages/starknet)